 - be more active

-- lose weight if necessary and maintain a healthy weight
+- Eat well and maintain a healthy weight

 Knowing the early signs of dementia